World IBD Day 2022: 20 years of living with Ulcerative Colitis

 Some more good news: Cortiment steroids worked and my mental health was unaffected!
 They took a fortnight to kick in (much slower than Prednisolone) but once they were properly in my system, my symptoms reduced and I made my way in to remission.
 I continued with my counselling, and I am pleased to say it was the smoothest relapse I’ve ever had, because I was honest with myself and with everyone else around me about the limitations UC puts on me.
 I stopped counselling at the end of January this year, and I feel prepared to face any future relapse with the same outlook.

-I should also say that my very good friend Katie was diagnosed with Crohn’s Disease (a sister illness to UC) during the time between my two relapses, and whilst I wish she never had to hear that diagnosis come out of a doctor’s mouth – I cannot tell you how unbelievably vital her own experiences of IBD have been to me.
+I should also share that my friend Katie was diagnosed with Crohn’s Disease (a sister illness to UC) during the time between my two relapses, and whilst I wish she never had to hear that diagnosis come out of her doctor’s mouth – I cannot tell you how unbelievably vital her own experiences of IBD have been to me.
 Our WhatsApp conversations now consist of a mixture of messages like “Can’t wait for dinner and drinks tonight!” and “I’m so bloated and gassy right now, plus I shit blood this morning lolzzzz”.
-We have been coaching each other through endoscopy tests and medication adjustments for the last few months and have helped each other to accept that living with IBD is shit – but we can live with it, and it’s a lot easier if we can live through it together.
-We’re planning to start a Podcast about it actually, which will quite literally be full of shits and giggles.
+We have been coaching each other through endoscopy tests and medication adjustments for the last few months and have helped each other to accept that living with IBD is crap – but we can live with it, and it’s a lot easier if we can live through it together.
+We keep threatening to start a Podcast about it actually, which will literally be full of shits and giggles.

 So many people are struggling with a chronic illness and so many people have similar experiences to mine, and yet, it still takes me an essay like this to feel okay about it all.
-And, despite ignoring the need last year, I do need to write about it when it all flares up again.
-Shit things happen, and sometimes just admitting that makes everything a whole lot easier.
+Also, despite ignoring the need last year, I do need to write about it when it all flares up again.
+Shit things happen – sometimes just admitting that makes everything a whole lot easier.

 If you’re living with IBD and need more information or support, check out the Crohn’s & Colitis UK website (or drop me a line if you like x)